-In addition to her work at Worldwatch, Lisa provides editing and communications services to a variety of other sustainability and international development organizations, including REN21, Food & Water Watch, and the Center for a New American Dream.
+In addition to her work at Worldwatch, Lisa provides editing and communications services to a variety of other sustainability and international development organizations, including REN21, the International Renewable Energy Agency (IRENA), Food & Water Watch, and the Center for a New American Dream.
 She serves on the Board of Directors of the Sustainability Alliance of Southwest Colorado in her hometown of Durango, Colorado.

 Before coming to Worldwatch, Lisa worked briefly at the U.S. Environmental Protection Agency's Office of International Activities, where she was involved with projects related to the EPA's environmental security initiative in the Middle East and Baltic states.
 She has also worked at the Wuppertal Institute for Climate, Energy, and Environment in Germany and for Greenways/Zelene Stezky, an organization seeking to promote cultural preservation and sustainable tourism in the Czech Republic.

 Lisa studied sustainable development and social ecology at Yale University, where she earned joint master's degrees in International Relations and Environmental Management.
 Her graduate thesis examined the need to incorporate considerations of a full range of social and economic values into the theory and practice of ecological restoration.
 Lisa holds a bachelor’s degree in International Studies from the Johns Hopkins University in Baltimore.

 Lisa enjoys exploring different cultures and has visited more than 35 countries in Europe, Asia, and the Americas.

 Consumption, Responsible Purchasing, Travel and Tourism, Editing and Communications.

 - "Examining the Connections Between Population and Security" (with Richard P. Cincotta), in State of the World 2005.

 - "Purchasing for People and the Planet," in State of the World 2004